Where everything's made with love

 Other Great Ways To Use Your Frozen Peppers

-• Stir-fry: Use your favorite fresh or frozen vegetables and add in peppers towards the end to warm through.
-They don’t need much time to cook, and they add such great color to wintertime stir fries!
+• Stir-fry: Use your favorite fresh or frozen vegetables, adding peppers towards the end to warm through.
+They don’t need much time to cook, and they add such great color to wintertime stir-fries!

 • Soups: Roasted red pepper soup can be made using frozen peppers!
 Wonderful flavor!

-• Italian sausage sandwiches/subs: Sauté onions and peppers like you were preparing fajitas, but put on a hoagie bun with Italian sausage!
+• Italian sausage sandwiches/subs: Sauté onions and peppers as you would for fajitas, then put them on a hoagie bun with Italian sausage!

 • Pizza topping: Use chopped frozen peppers on a pizza!
-Easy and add a touch of sweet flavor!
+Easy and adds a touch of sweet flavor!

-• Chili: Add frozen chopped pepper to the pot of chili towards the end of cooking time.
+• Chili: Add frozen chopped peppers to the pot of chili towards the end of cooking time.

 • Egg dishes: Scramble frozen chopped peppers with eggs, or in a quiche or frittata!